VOLUNTEER APPLICATIONS OPEN NOW FOR 2019

 - Some Stewards need to be more active than others: pick the role which suits your needs.

-We provide a Festival Briefing in September, covering a range of issues including Health and Safety and Festival procedures, which all Stewards need to attend.
-All events will have a Festival Event Manager as well as stewards.
+We provide a Festival Briefing in September, covering a range of issues including Health and Safety and Festival procedures, which all volunteers need to attend, particularly so for the first year of volunteering.

-Stewards get in free to the event they are stewarding and get regular news updates on what’s happening at the Festival.
+Volunteers get in free to the event they are working on and get regular news updates on what’s happening at the Festival.